 6.54.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.54 applies to Fortran since Fortran has a number of deleted and obsolescent features, plus items described below.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.54 applies to Fortran since Fortran has a number of deleted and obsolescent features, plus items described below.

-For use of deleted and obsolescent features, see 6.58 Deprecated language features [MEM].
-Such usage can produce semantic results not in accord with the modern programmer’s expectations or the knowledge of modern code reviewers.
+For the applicability of deleted and obsolescent features, see 6.58 Deprecated language features [MEM].
+Such use can produce semantic results not in accord with the modern programmer’s expectations or the knowledge of modern code reviewers.
 The same applies to processor-defined language extensions.

 The save attribute for a local variable causes its definition to be retained across calls to its subprogram.
 This also makes save variables shared between recursive invocations of a procedure or shared in a do concurrent construct if declared within that construct.